ut-astria/orbdetpy/README.md

 Installation
 ------------

-1. Install the Java Development Kit 8 (1.8) from <http://openjdk.java.net/install/index.html>.
+1. Install Java SE 11 (11.0.10) from <https://www.oracle.com/javadownload>.
-   Set the `JAVA_HOME` environment variable to the JDK installation folder.
+   Set the `JAVA_HOME` environment variable to the Java installation folder.
 The `java` executable must be added to the system path.

 2. Install Python 3.8.0 or higher and run `pip install orbdetpy` to install